orbitalquark/gtdialog/doc/02_Usage.md

   should be space separated, and given as multiple arguments (ie: don't double quote the list).

-  Example: `gcocoadialog filesave --with-extensions .c .h .m .txt`
+  Example: `gtdialog filesave --with-extensions .c .h .m .txt`

   The period/dot at the start of each extension is optional.
 * `‑‑with‑directory` _directory_: Start the file save window in `directory`.
 The